barryclark/jekyll-now/_posts/2022-10-10-aws-gameday.md

 {:.center}
 ![]( /images/aws-gameday/chaos-monkey.jpeg){:style="width:60%"}

+Try to delegate separate tasks to each member because details matter... 👀

 I'm not going to mention the services used because it would be a major spoiler but don't worry, they are really common ones, so you'll be just fine.

 **I wish you all the fun a geek can have and enjoy it!**